IBM/ibm-pak/README.md

 ## Prerequisites

 * A container image registry that supports [Docker v2-2](https://docs.docker.com/registry/spec/manifest-v2-2).
 We will refer to that registry as `TARGET_REGISTRY`.
-You will mirror your images to this `TARGET_REGISTRY`.
+You will mirror your images to this `TARGET_REGISTRY`  that could be only hostname or hostname and port, for example: 172.16.0.10:5000.
 The Openshift cluster should have access to it so that it can pull images from this registry when you [install the catalog](#launch-command-install-a-catalog).
-See [Creating a mirror registry](https://docs.openshift.com/container-platform/4.10/installing/disconnected_install/installing-mirroring-creating-registry.html) as a reference if you don't already have a registry.
+Please create a mirror registry if you don't already have one.

 * Download and install [oc](https://docs.openshift.com/container-platform/4.10/cli_reference/openshift_cli/getting-started-cli.html).